astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Writes the current line terminator to the standard output stream.
+Writes the current line terminator to the output location.

 ##### Parameters